MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 ### Provider Setup

-1. The Provider setup includes generating and provisioning a Multi-Tenant Application Service Principal and the provisioning steps for the Customer tenant.
+1. The Provider setup includes generating and provisioning a MultiTenant Application Service Principal and the provisioning steps for the Customer tenant.

 1. Create an HTTP triggered Azure Function to kick off a message to be written to Customer's Service Bus command queue within the Customer tenant.